JonKampouris/Synthesis_Three_Years_Bernburg/README.md

 Python scripts to prepare the dataset from the BonaRes Repositroy ["Westerfeld: Long-term field trial on tillage and fertilization in crop rotation"](https://doi.org/10.20387/bonares-w669-gdsd) can be accessed [`here`](Preparation).
 The scripts generate tables for the folder [`InputData`](InputData) or provide details used within the manuscript.
 ### 16S_ASVdada2
-16S rRNA gene amplicon sequencing data can be downloaded via the ascension numbers (Table S1) using SRA toolkit, using the prefetch and fasterq-dump functions.
+Thisfile contains the proscessing of the 16S rRNA gene amplicon sequencing data.
+The data can be downloaded via the ascension numbers (Table S1) using SRA toolkit, with the prefetch and fasterq-dump functions.
 ### InputData
 These files are required to execute the R code.
 ### Fig1_SoilLab